ericchambers1940/cobbler3/README.md

 - recipe[cobbler3::default] (calls other recipes in a specific order)
 - recipe[cobbler3::install] (installation tasks, largly handling packages)
 - recipe[cobbler3::configure] (cobbler configuration tasks including config files, services, ISO retrieval and mounts, and cobbler commands)
-- recipe[cobbler3_test::default] (only used during kitchen testing.
-Creates a test system)
+- recipe[cobbler3_test::default] (used for Kitchen testing - creates various scenarios such as adding a system to cobbler)

 ## Attributes